From the Dawn of Neutrino Astronomy to A New View of the Extreme Universe: Questions that can lead to transformational discoveries

 and therefore,

-We here determined the target density in X-rays from the energy density of X-rays $\rm u_X$ divided by their energy $\epsilon_X$ and, subsequently, identified the energy flux $\rm cu_X$ with the measured luminosity of the source $\rm 4 \pi R^2\, L_X$.
+We here determined the target density in X-rays in a corona of size $R$ from the energy density of X-rays $\rm u_X$ divided by their energy $\epsilon_X$, and we subsequently identified the energy flux $\rm cu_X$ with the measured X-ray luminosity of the source $\rm 4 \pi R^2\, L_X$.
 In the end, the opacity of the corona to protons is proportional to the density of target photons, i.e., to the X-ray luminosity $\rm L_X$, and inversely proportional to the radius $\rm R$.
+The above result can also be rewritten as